ned14/outcome/doc/src/content/changelog/_index.md

  3. Use one of the single header editions.

 **Breaking change!**
-: The current compiler is now checked for whether it will compile code containing C++ Concepts, and if it does, all cmake consumers of Outcome will enable C++ Concepts.
+: For standalone Outcome, the current compiler is now checked for whether it will compile code containing C++ Concepts, and if it does, all cmake consumers of Outcome will enable C++ Concepts.
 Set the cmake variable `CXX_CONCEPTS_FLAGS` to an empty string to prevent auto detection and enabling of C++ Concepts support occurring.

 [#199](https://github.com/ned14/outcome/issues/199)
 : Support for C++ Coroutines has been added.
 This comes in two parts, firstly there is